 Jacob - Alexandra

 As part of the Trans NZ stage enduro race in 2018, we got the chance to ride out in the wide open and natural area of Alexandra among the thyme fields.
 Roughly an hours drive from Queenstown, it doesn't look like it has nearly as much elevation as you'd expect from the mountainous regions of the South Island.

-What you can't tell from the top though, is that there's massive gorges all around!
+What you can't tell from the top though, is that there are massive gorges all around!
 So one minute you're in this lovely exposed rocky terrain, then in two seconds flat you're pitched nearly vertical into loose pine needles and butt-puckering tech!
 It's such a crazy experience to have two complete extremes on the same trails.

-To top it all off, you can ride down a crazy techy trail, cross a bridge over the gorgeous Clutha River, and arrive at the Montieths Brewery Bar - all good days on a bike should finish with a beer.
+To top it all off, you can ride down a crazy techy trail, cross a bridge over the gorgeous Clutha River, and arrive at the Monteiths Brewery Bar - all good days on a bike should finish with a beer.